VnUgE/NVault/README.md

 - ✔ SSL and all the basic web security
 - ✔ Multi user support for friends and family
 - ✔ Support loading external random library (native or managed dll)
-- Note encryption/decryption (in progress)
+- ✔ Note encryption/decryption
 - Support a connected, or network based signing hardware
 - Optionally support network based, event authorization applications
 - Server backed event history to preserve your notes
+- Support for NIP-46 event signing using an extern library

 ### Extension
 - ✔ Infinite identities per account